 A literature search was done using the electronic database and different search strategies.
 The databases used in this study were Google Scholar, PubMed, EBSCO-host, and Research Gate.
 The searching strategies were Boolean operators (AND, OR, and NOT) and proximity operators (SAME and NEAR).
-Keywords involved include "Hearing impaired AND inclusive practices", "exclusive practices AND LwHI, exclusive practices NEAR barriers to inclusion "," students with hearing impairment NEAR LwHI", "LwHI AND exclusion practices OR barriers to inclusion of LwHI, exclusion of LwHI in higher learning institutions.
+Keywords involved include "Hearing impaired AND inclusive practices", "exclusive practices AND LwHI, exclusive practices NEAR barriers to inclusion"," students with hearing impairment NEAR LwHI", "LwHI AND exclusion practices OR barriers to inclusion of LwHI, exclusion practices of LwHI in schools' SAME barriers to inclusion of LwHI in higher learning institutions.
 The researchers also used special needs education with subheadings about hearing impairment and inclusive education, inclusion and exclusion of hearing impaired, hearing impairment, and support services in inclusive education.